-What a fabulous place to pre cruise.
+What a fabulous place to pre-cruise.
 Staying at the Cape Grace Hotel in the Victoria & Albert Waterfront was just perfect.
 See our thoughts on Cape Grace Hotel by reading our review here.
 Within walking distance of the array of Victoria & Albert waterfront shops and restaurants, the hotel is in the ideal spot.
 Eating out was a great experience with so many quality restaurants to choose from and inexpensive too.

-A 5 minute drive from the hotel to the berth, we joined the Seabourn Sojourn and were treated to the usual special Seabourn moments and the customary glass of champagne.
+A 5-minute drive from the hotel to the berth, we joined the Seabourn Sojourn and were treated to the usual special Seabourn moments and the customary glass of champagne.
 Pure Seabourn Moments.

-Our first day was an overnight stay in Cape Town and we decided that as we had taken the trip to the top of Table Mountain on an earlier adventure, we would try the Robben Island experience.
+Our first day onboard was an overnight stay in Cape Town and we decided that as we had previuosly taken the trip to the top of Table Mountain on an earlier adventure, we would try the Seabourn Robben Island experience.

-A well deserved lie in today, with just time to spare to get a snatched breakfast, then into the Grand Salon for the Port talks which are always worth attending.
+A well-deserved lie in today, with just time to spare to get a snatched breakfast, then into the Grand Salon for the Port talks which are always worth attending.
 Today it was Port Elizabeth, Durban, Richards Bay, Maputo.

 A relaxing day by the pool and some sunbathing filled the rest of the morning, and as the Patio Grill was close by, a small lunch was in order!!!
 Which of course included the famous Seabourn fries.

 Captains evening, so it was a formal night with a cracking dinner, well done Chef Neal.
-Most had the Beef Wellington, or stuffed quail, it was absolutely beautiful, the tarragon stuffing was divine.
-Calvados souffle to follow..
+Most had the Beef Wellington or stuffed quail, it was absolutely beautiful, the tarragon stuffing was divine.
+Calvados souffle to follow.

 Sightings of the Elephants were mainly at the waterholes, where we were also treated to viewing warthogs and their babies, several herds of elephants with their young, zebras and a fleeting glimpse of an impala.
 Keeping wildlife in their natural surroundings is such a privilege.

 East London sits between the Buffalo and Nahoon rivers on the south-eastern coast of South Africa, about 1,000km east of Cape Town.
-The city boasts a diverse economic base, with motor vehicle and component manufacturing of primary importance, followed by industrial and agricultural activities.
+The city boasts a diverse economic base, with a motor vehicle and component manufacturing of primary importance, followed by industrial and agricultural activities.
 East London is a gateway to the Sunshine Coast to its south and the Wild Coast to its north.
 Along with Bisho and King William’s Town, it falls within the Buffalo City Municipality.

 Today is almost a sea day, with a very short stop at East London.
 Short interlude with a bus shuttle to Hemmingway Shopping Mall in East London, apparently the safest place to go in this area.
 It was quite odd in an area of complete poverty, a shiny mall with two floors of shops.
 Mainly well to do people shopping.
 Clothes were not particularly stylish, prices were very cheap, but quality not of European standard.
 Not really sure why cruise ships actually stop here?
-Sea day tommorow en route to Durban.
+Sea day tomorrow en route to Durban.

-Caught the Shuttle bus to Ushaka Shopping complex and a walk along the beach and board walk.
+Caught the Shuttle bus to Ushaka Shopping complex and a walk along the beach and boardwalk.
 So hot and busy of course as it is a Saturday.
 Lots of Zulu entertainment in the shopping complex.